 - Include more cruciferous vegetables (such as broccoli, cauliflower, cabbage, and Brussels sprouts) in your diet.
 One preliminary study found men who eat three or more servings a week reduced their chance of getting prostate cancer.
 Another study found that men who ate 28 or more servings of all kinds of vegetables per week were 35% less likely to develop prostate cancer than men who had fewer than 14 servings per week.
 These foods also seem to kill cancer cells in test tube studies.

 - Eat more fish.
-Some studies show men who regularly eat fish have a lower risk of prostate cancer than those who don't eat as much fish.
+Some studies show men who regularly eat fish have a lower risk of prostate cancer than those who do not eat as much fish.

-- Don't eat foods high in saturated fat.
+- DO NOT eat foods high in saturated fat.
 High-fat diets may raise your risk of prostate cancer.

 - Stay at a healthy weight, and exercise regularly.